cortesporcz/pass-gen/README.md

 # Password Generator Starter Code
 This is a simple Password Generator

+## Description
+A password generator that allows the user to be prompted and will render a password based off of criteria selected.

 # User Story

 AS AN employee with access to sensitive data